ScenicFramework/scenic_new/README.md

 The scenic.new mix task, which generates out a starter application for you.
 This is the easiest way to set up a new Scenic project.

+## Erlang/Elixir versions

+Please note, it currently needs OTP 21 and Elixir 1.7.
+If you have trouble compiling, please check that you are running those versions first.

 ## Install Prerequisites

 The design of Scenic goes to great lengths to minimize its dependencies to just the minimum.
 Namely, it needs Erlang/Elixir and OpenGL.